ivaROS/ivaDynamixel/README.md

-dynamixel_motor
+ivaDynamixel
 ===============

-ROS stack for interfacing with Robotis Dynamixel line of servo motors.
+(IVALab-tailored) ROS stack for interfacing with Robotis Dynamixel line of servo motors.